ArenCarpenter/Detecting_ALL_with_CNN/README.md

 I utilized the Keras framework in AWS Sagemaker by specifying neural network architecture and compilation hyperparameters in a separate Python script located in the Model_Scripts directory.
 Training was accomplished in a ml.m4.xlarge notebook instance allowing for hundreds of epochs in a tractable training time.

 I adopted an iterative approach to modeling based on the CRISP-DM process.
-A dummy classifier predicting the majority class had an accuracy of 57%.
-I created a Vanilla model with a single Conv2D layer and a single Dense layer which had an accuracy of 68%, already better than the dummy.
+A dummy classifier predicting the majority class had an accuracy of 31%.
+I created a Vanilla model with a single Conv2D layer and a single Dense layer which had an accuracy of 52% and recall of 33%, already better than the dummy.
 I then created successively larger and more complex architectures by adding additional Conv2D layers and blocks of layers separated by MaxPooling layers.

+I used Recall as my main metric because, like in most medical imaging, the outcome of a false negative is much worse for the patient than a false positive.
+It is better to over-predict ALL and have followup procedures to confirm or not, rather than predicting no ALL and being wrong.

 The most complex had 9 convolutions in 3 blocks of 3 layers, but this was not the most successful model as it appeared to overfit our training data.
 It became clear that deep, but narrow blocks were achieving higher metrics than wider blocks.
-The best model was a 2x2x1x1 architecture with 6 total convolutions.
-Dropout layers and Batch Normalization were added after MaxPooling and Dense layers to combat overfitting, but were not present in the final model.
+The best model was a 2x2 architecture with 4 total convolutions.
+Dropout layers (of .25) improved the model's testing performance as it was not able to rely on a few specific nodes when predicting.

-I attempted to use recall as a secondary metric for model selection, however this pushed the model to always selecting ALL for images and pushed the model accuracy down to the dummy classifier.
-I thus decided to drop recall and focus on accuracy.
-With recall so high and accuracy sacrificed the model would be useless as a tool because all images would have to be reviewed by a human physician anyway, negating the benefits of the model.

 #### Final Network Architecture